-- Land within the Angeles and Los Padres National Forests, including wildlife corridors between the Santa Susana Mountains and the San Gabriel Mountains; - Canyon areas, including Whitney, Elsmere, Wiley, East, Towsley, Rice, San Francisquito, Agua Dulce, and Soledad, which provide important habitats (water, food, shelter, and movement corridors); - Land between SR-14 and Sand Canyon Road provides critical habitat for the Arroyo Toad; - State-listed endangered and threatened plant and wildlife species associated with riparian woodlands in the Santa Clara River, which supports riparian woodland providing habitat for state and federally listed species; - Open water habitats provided by Castaic Lake, Castaic Lagoon, and isolated locations along the Santa Clara River; - Habitat for federally listed endangered, threatened, or rare plant and animal species associated with the riparian woodlands in the Santa Clara River; and - Oak, sycamore, cottonwood, and willow trees located within the City of Santa Clarita and along the Santa Clara River.
+- Land within the Angeles and Los Padres National Forests, including Elsmere Canyon and wildlife corridors between the Santa Susana Mountains and the San Gabriel Mountains; - Canyon areas, including Whitney, Elsmere, Wiley, East, Towsley, Rice, San Francisquito, and all other canyons that provide important habitat (water, food, shelter, and movement corridors); - Biological resources that add to the viewshed of the Santa Clarita Valley; - Land between SR-14 and Sand Canyon Road provides critical habitat for the Arroyo Toad; - State-listed endangered and threatened plant and wildlife species associated with riparian woodlands in the Santa Clara River; - Open water habitats provided by Castaic Lake, Castaic Lagoon, and isolated locations along the Santa Clara River; - Habitat for State and federally endangered and threatened plant and wildlife species found in Chaparral and Coastal Sage Scrub;

+- Habitat and associated biological resources in the SEAs designated by the County of Los Angeles; - Habitat for federally listed endangered, threatened, or rare plant and animal species associated with the riparian woodlands in the Santa Clara River; and - Oak, sycamore, cottonwood, and willow trees located within the City of Santa Clarita and along the Santa Clara River.
 (City of Santa Clarita and County of Los Angeles 2001.)